-Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each component of an item of property, plant and equipment.
+Depreciation is recognised in profit or loss on a straight-line basis over the estimated useful lives of each component of an item of property, plant and equipment from the date that they are available for use.
 Buildings are depreciated on a straight-line basis over 5 to 25 years.
 Property, plant and equipment under construction are not depreciated until the assets are ready for their intended use.